Capone (2020 film)

 Capone is a 2020 American biographical drama film written, directed and edited by Josh Trank, with Tom Hardy starring as the eponymous gangster Al Capone.
 The film centers on Capone after his 11-year sentence at Atlanta Penitentiary, as he suffers from neurosyphilis and dementia while living in Florida.
 Linda Cardellini, Jack Lowden, Noel Fisher, Kyle MacLachlan, and Matt Dillon also star in supporting roles.
 First announced in October 2016 as Fonzo, production on the film did not begin until March 2018, lasting through May in Louisiana.

 Originally intended to have a theatrical release, Capone was released through Premium VOD by Vertical Entertainment and Redbox Entertainment on May 12, 2020, due to the COVID-19 pandemic.
-The film received mixed reviews from critics, with Hardy's performance earning some praise while Trank's script and the film's uneven tone were criticized.
+The film received mixed reviews from critics, with Hardy's performance earning some praise while Trank's script and the film's tone were criticized.

 Plot

-Once the most feared bootlegger in Chicago, mobster Al Capone is brought down when he is convicted of tax evasion.
-At the age of 40, following nearly a decade of imprisonment, he is released after the government deems him to no longer be a threat as his mind is slowly rotting from untreated neurosyphilis.

-Retired and living with his family in Palm Island, Florida, Capone remains under surveillance by FBI agents, as they think he may be faking his insanity.
-Forced to sell many of his remaining belongings to pay old debts and support himself, Capone begins to have hallucinations and loses control of his motor functions and explosive bowel movements as his disease progresses.
-He acknowledges that he hid $10 million before he was convicted, although he cannot remember where it is.

-After Capone, whose memory is nearly gone, has a physical confrontation with his wife Mae, she instructs her husband's bodyguards to keep everyone away from him.
-Meanwhile, Capone has increasingly debilitating visions of the men he killed and many of the violent acts he committed.
-His mental capacity continues to deteriorate, until a psychiatrist hired to evaluate him declares that his IQ is no more than that of a child.
-Wracked with guilt, and having alienated all around him, Capone eventually dies of complications from his syphilis in January 1947 at the age of 48.
-His surviving family changes their name from Capone, and the money he allegedly hid away has never been recovered.
+On Thanksgiving 1945, Alphonse Capone, the notorious mob boss of Prohibition-era Chicago, lives at his Florida estate with his wife Mae after being paroled from prison due to the effects of neurosyphilis and a stroke.
+He continues to decline physically and mentally, and is troubled by thoughts of an illegitimate son who rarely calls.